Shompen people

-The Shompen or Shom Pen are the indigenous people of the interior of Great Nicobar Island, part of the Indian union territory of Andaman and Nicobar Islands.
+The Shompen or Shom Pen are the Indigenous people of the interior of Great Nicobar Island, part of the Indian union territory of Andaman and Nicobar Islands.

-The Shompen are a designated Scheduled Tribe.
+The Shompen are designated as a Particularly Vulnerable Tribal Group within the list of Scheduled Tribes.

-Etymology and autonym
+Etymology and endonym

 "Shompen" is possibly an English mispronunciation of "Shamhap", the Nicobarese name for the tribe.
 The Shompens living on the western side of the island call themselves Kalay, and those on the eastern side Keyet, with both groups referring to each other as Buavela.

 A suggestion from 1886 that the Shompen call themselves Shab Daw'a has not been confirmed by modern research.